How to format a manuscript for submission to an editor or agent

 • Print on one side of the paper only on plain white paper with black ink.
 Nothing scented or flowery or anything except white paper with black ink.

-• Make sure the print is nice and dark and your ink cartridge didn’t run out half way through the job.
+• Make sure the print is nice and dark and your ink cartridge didn’t run out halfway through the job.

 • You can include a cover sheet with the book title, word or page count and your name.